graitz/graitz/README.md

 ### I'm a passionate Geologist interested in technology and Cadet from 42|Rio.

-- 🐍 I’m currently learning:
+- 📖 I’m currently learning: C
-- 📗 I’m currently reading:
+- 📗 I’m currently reading: Concentration Mouni Sadhu
-- 🎥 I'm currently watching:
+- 🎥 I'm currently watching: all kind of movie 🤷‍♂️
 - ✏️ Hobby: surf, climb and any sport.
 - 🃏 Fun fact: I became a cadet at 42|RIO
-- 📫 How to reach me: gilbertoraitzjr@gmail.com
+- 📫 How to reach me: graitz-j@student.42.rio

 #### 💻 Social Media